dailydoseofdevops/ci-calculator/README.md

-Calculator to demontrate Continuous Integration.
+Calculator to demontrate Continuous Integration